dariomrk/EvalExpression/README.md

 Console.WriteLine(result); // will output 4
 // ...
 ```
-- Using a debugger you can observe the different steps of evaluating this expression.
+- Using a debugger you can observe the different steps of evaluating this expression
 - The parser should output an AST like this:
 ```mermaid
 flowchart TD